javascript-2020/node-x/README.md

 after this file is removed further calls to node-x will be handled by ` node-x.cmd `

-alternatively the node-x package directory can be added to the system path, allowing the included node-x.bar or node-x.sh scripts to launch the node-x process
+alternatively the node-x package directory can be added to the system path, allowing the included node-x.bat or node-x.sh scripts to launch the node-x process

+Add to the PATH on Windows 10 and Windows 11 https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/

+Linux: Add a Directory to PATH https://phoenixnap.com/kb/linux-add-to-path

 ## uninstallation